w1ne/w1ne.github.io/_posts/personal/2022-12-19-Self-employed-tax-calc.md

 ## Eligibility

 ### Who are eligible:
--A person with Hungarian citizenship,
+- A person with Hungarian citizenship,
--Anybody belonging to a member state of the European Union,
+- Anybody belonging to a member state of the European Union,
 - Someone exercising their right to move and live in Hungary, anyone with a residence permit issued to be employed, reunited with family members or study, and someone with a residence permit issued for humanitarian reasons.

 ### Who are not eligible:
 - a minor,
 - someone who is part of a single business or jointly liable for a corporation,
 - an individual who has been convicted of criminal activity.